Documents - please click to open

 Our school curriculum

 At St. David's C of E Primary School we follow a thematic, skills-based curriculum with the aim of fostering a love of learning in all children.
 Values Education is an integral part of the curriculum and is taught in a two-year cycle.
-Please see the school curriculum document at the bottom of this page for further details of the curriculum we teach.

 In school all children are expected to follow the SMART rules: